New Model Adds Human Reactions to Flood Risk Assessment

 Researchers at North Carolina State University have created a land change model that simulates interactions between urban growth, increased flooding and how humans adapt in response.
 The new model could offer a more realistic assessment of risk for urban planners, natural resource managers and other local government stakeholders.

-“Urban planners and residents are increasingly aware of the growing flood risks from climate change and are ready to respond and adapt when able,” Sanchez says.
+“Urban planners and residents are increasingly aware of the growing flood risks from climate change and are ready to respond and adapt when able,” Sanchez said.
 “It’s crucial for models to consider our collective adaptation efforts – like elevating buildings or moving away from high-risk zones.
 Our model provides deeper insights, helping us understand adaptive capacities and identify communities with limited resources – essentially characterizing the geography of impact and response.”

 The model, FUTURES 3.0 (FUTure Urban-Regional Environment Simulation), is an open-source, scalable model that includes three components of flood risk: exposure, which refers to urban development patterns; hazard, which includes increases in flooding due to climate change; and vulnerability, or the adaptive response of people living in the area.
 The model incorporates climate data as well as demographic, socio-economic and flood-damage data.